 Respondents were asked which of the following influences do they think most affect and should most affect government decision-making about COVID-19.
 Respondents were allowed to choose up to three different options from the following: (1) scientific evidence, (2) economic considerations, (3) political considerations, (4) advice from public health experts, (5) international influences, (6) minimizing disruptions to normal life and (7) public opinion.

 Among public health professionals, economic and political considerations (65%) were overwhelmingly believed to affect government decision-making, with advice from public health professionals (56%).
 For the general population sample, respondents believe that advice from public health officials (55%), economic considerations (47%) and political considerations (41%) affect government decision-making about COVID-19.
 Over 2/3 of both the general population and public health sample agreed that the most important influences should be scientific evidence and advice from public health experts.
+This suggests that there is a consensus about the importance of scientific evidence, but there are differences in terms of how the two groups *diagnose* distortions in the decision-making process.

 Views on Chief Medical Officer